 I suppose the important thing to remember here is that while saying ‘YES’ initially might be easier, keeping everyone else happy in the process, you need to focus on the long term.

-Taking too much on means you will no doubt end up letting everyone, including yourself down in the long run.
+Taking too much on in the long run means you will no doubt end up letting everyone, including yourself down.
 It’s a no win situation and you only have yourself and your lack of ability to say ‘NO’ to blame!
 Trust me… been there… done that.
 Survived (just) to blog the tale and even have a new mantra, which is all about working smarter not harder…

 How many times have you said ‘YES’ when you really wanted to say ‘NO’ this week/month/year?

 Does saying ‘NO’ mean… NO more Mrs Nice Guy?

 Do you practice the gentle art of saying ‘NO’ or something a little more brutal?